4 releases

 let mut config = Config::new("myapp");

-// Load the configuration from default paths
+// Load configuration from predefined paths

 match config.load() {